ManueleBazzichetto/BootVarParty/README.md

 <br>

-Preliminary results showing how the uncertainty around partitioned variance decreses with increasing sample size:
+Preliminary results showing how the uncertainty around partitioned variance decreses with increasing sample size.
+Facets refer to low, medium and high correlation among the 2 predictors used in the simulations.
+On the x-axis, the 3 considered samples sizes: low (n = 50), medium (500) and large (5000).

 <br>